Top 10 Trading Systems for 2019

-The Money Management Algorithm Tool, also known as the Equity Curve Algorithm Tool is the only tool that will allow you to extensively test and automate the same setup as your back test.
-The tool is an open code solution that can be customized as there are an infinite number of combinations.
-In the video series below, we introduce you to the Money Management Algorithms and describe the concept behind each rule.
+The Money Management Algorithm Tool, also known as the Equity Curve Algorithm Tool is the only tool on the market that will allow you to automate the same setup as your back test.
+The tool is an open code solution that can be customized as with potentially an infinite number of combinations.

 The Money Management Algorithms serve as a trading system for your trading system.
 Tracking and trading the equity curve of your trading system is a method you can use to determine how to allocate capital to your strategies and ultimately manage your money.
 You can think of the Money Management Algorithms as a technical analysis tool that tracks the equity curve of your trading system and includes indicators such as Dual Moving Average, ADX, Stochastic, Relative Strength Index (RSI), Drawdown Stop and Start, Pinpoint Entry techniques, Drawdown Moving Averages on both the close trade and open trade equity curve.

 Ultimately you have to manage your strategy either systematically or using discretion.
 The Money Management Algorithms are a tool that will let you test equity curve setups for your strategy so that you will have a strategy to manage your strategy.

 Drawdown Stop & Start Example